 When Contoso adds financelake2 and financelake3 in the future, Debra will have access to them, without the need for Diego to modify the existing policy or adding additional ones.

-This article described how broad access policies can be provisioned from Azure Purview.
-It is easy to get started with these new Data Policy features in Azure Purview by going through our documentation.
+This article described how broad access policies can be provisioned from Microsoft Purview.
+It is easy to get started with these new Data Policy features in Microsoft Purview by going through our documentation.